Moving Truck Accident Lawyer in Columbia

 Multiple Defendants in a Moving Truck Accident Claim

 As with other commercial vehicles, multiple parties may be liable for your losses after a collision with a moving truck.
 These parties include:

 - Moving company – If the driver was an employee of a moving company, the employer may also be held liable for your losses.
-They could be liable because they failed to check the driver’s qualifications or driving record or failed to provide training for the type of truck they were driving.
+They could be liable because they failed to check the driver’s qualifications or driving record or provide training for the type of truck they were driving.